stellaaash/EPROM/Computer Science/Metasploit.md

-msf6> show [module type]  # List modules of a given type msf6> show options  # Show options related to the current context (exploit, payload etc)
+msf6> show [module type]  # List modules of a given type msf6> show options  # Show options related to the current context (exploit, payload etc) msf6> show payloads  # When an exploit is selected, show the compatible payloads

 # Setting options
-msf6> set RHOSTS 10.0.0.1  # Set an option for this module only msf6> setg RHOSTS 10.0.0.1  # Set an option globally (all modules will be affected) msf6> unset RHOSTS
+msf6> set payload 0  # Set the first payload in a list to be used with the current exploit msf6> set RHOSTS 10.0.0.1  # Set an option for this module only msf6> setg RHOSTS 10.0.0.1  # Set an option globally (all modules will be affected) msf6> unset RHOSTS